 After holding classes at several locations throughout the years, in 1995, the Evansville Obedience Club moved to its present location at 1400 North Cullen Avenue on Evansville’s east side.
-This is a permanent indoor, air-conditioned/heated facility.
+This is a permanent indoor, air-conditioned/heated facility with flooring designed for training and showing dogs.

 Our training classes are for dog owners of all experience levels from absolute beginners who simply want a well-behaved pet to advanced levels of competition in Obedience and Agility.
-Our goal is to help anyone who wants to learn how to train his dog and enjoy the benefits that obedience training provides.
+Our goal is to teach those who want to learn how to train their dogs and enjoy the benefits that obedience training provides.

-Members and non-members dogs earn Canine Good Citizenship Certificates and some are certified with Therapy Dogs International and Delta Society Pet Partners Program and can visit nursing homes to allow residents to pet and love a dog.
+In addition to Obedience and Tally we provide training and evaluations for Canine Good Citizenship Certificates.
+Some members have had certified with Therapy Dogs, International and Delta Society Pet Partners Program, and can visit nursing homes to allow residents to pet and love a dog.
 Some members are professionals in dog activities making their living as trainers, groomers, veterinarians, veterinarian technicians, and kennel owners.

 Evansville Obedience Club is licensed by the American Kennel Club.
-We also holds several inter-club fun matches and show-n-goes to help prepare students and members for any upcoming competitions.
+We also holds several show-n-go events to help prepare students and members for any upcoming competitions.

 EOC assists those who wish to excel in training by sponsoring seminars with top level trainers.
 Some renowned trainers we have hosted include Diane Bauman, Connie Cleveland and Bridgett Carlson.